Gut Repair 101

 Immunity: A huge portion of your immune system lives in your gut.
 If you catch every cold that goes around, your gut microbiome might need some backup support.

-Not every symptom points to disease, but if you experience some of these issues on an ongoing basis, addressing them now may help you to avoid bigger problems down the road.
+Not every symptom points to disease, but if you experience some of these issues on an ongoing basis, addressing them now is taking steps to help steer clear of bigger problems down the road.

-Your labs are "normal,” but you don't feel that way
+Your labs are "normal.”
+But you don’t feel normal.

 Testing is a tool, not a requirement.